-If you want to use a personal loan to get over a financial hump or consolidate deb, you’re not alone.
-According to a Bankrate study, the average consumer carried personal loan debt of around $16,458 in 2020.
+You’re not alone if you’re considering a personal loan to get over a financial setback or consolidate debt.
+According to TransUnion, as of Q2 2023 the average consumer carried personal loan debt of around $11,548.
 Before you move forward with borrowing the funds you need, you should compare the types of loans that are available.

 Types of personal loans